 Section 4: Professional Experience

-One way of improving your chances of securing a medical assistant job is having other medical assistant jobs included in your professional experience.
+One way of improving your chances of securing a medical assistant job is having other MA jobs included in your professional experience.
 Noting your professional experience is important for hiring managers, especially if relevant to the current vacancy.

 You should list your experience in reverse chronological order (that is, your most recent experience first).
 Include a brief medical assistant job description below any medical assistant jobs you’ve held.
 Provide employment dates but don’t worry to mention your salaries or reasons for leaving.